NICHD-BSPC/intro-rnaseq-hpc/README.md

 ### Topics and Links to weekly materials

-Note: Links to weekly lessons will be provided approximately one week in advance in the table below.
+Note: Links to weekly lessons will be provided several days in advance in the table below.
 All course materials are living documents - some changes may be made after publishing to reflect our progress through the material.

 | Link to Materials                      | Topic                                                     |